USS Killen: Target ship

 Killen as a target ship moored off Roosevelt Roads, Puerto Rico, 2 February 1970.

 Hulk of Killen tied up at Roosevelt Roads, 1975.

 The veteran destroyer served as a target ship during the atom bomb tests in 1958 (Operation Hardtack I, shots WAHOO and UMBRELLA), and in 1962 engaged in high explosive tests in the Chesapeake Bay to assess the structural effects of the ship's nuclear exposures.
 Killen was struck from the Navy List and sent to the US Naval Station at Roosevelt Roads, P.R. in January 1963 to be used as a target ship for missile and gunnery practice off the nearby Puerto Rican island of Vieques where she was eventually sunk/scuttled in a shallow bay in 1975 and still lies today.

-Studies and site visits made in 1999 by a Puerto Rican marine archaeologist and the University of Georgia discovered nearly two hundred steel barrels of unknown origin and contents among the wreckage of the Killen.
+Studies and site visits made in 1999 by a Puerto Rican marine archaeologist and the University of Georgia discovered nearly two hundred steel barrels of unknown origin and contents among the wreckage of Killen.
 Based on government descriptions of the nuclear tests in the Pacific, some scientists and Vieques environmental activists have been concerned that nuclear-fallout cleaning materials were likely stored inside those barrels and improperly disposed, possibly entering the local environment prior to sinking or exposing contaminants to the animals and habitat of Bahia Salina del Sur in Vieques after sinking.

-In 2003–2004, a Virginia-based company called Underwater Ordnance Recovery (UOR), in cooperation with the University of Georgia, was contracted by the Commonwealth of Puerto Rico's Justice Department to again study the ex-Killen wreck.
+In 2003–2004, a Virginia-based company called Underwater Ordnance Recovery (UOR), in cooperation with the University of Georgia, was contracted by the Commonwealth of Puerto Rico's Justice Department to again study the wreck.
 Nothing unexpected was found.
-In conclusion, the barrels were probably just used for ballast & buoyancy during the ex-Killen's career as a target, and were never a danger at all.
-UOR's final conclusion, issued in March 2004, was that the ex-Killen presented minimal to no environmental danger and should be left alone as it is now serving as an artificial reef for sea life.
+In conclusion, the barrels were probably just used for ballast & buoyancy during Killen's career as a target, and were never a danger at all.
+UOR's final conclusion, issued in March 2004, was that Killen presented minimal to no environmental danger and should be left alone as it is now serving as an artificial reef for sea life.